chrispassas/clog/README.md

 [![GoDoc](https://godoc.org/github.com/chrispassas/clog?status.svg)](https://godoc.org/github.com/chrispassas/clog)

 # clog
-This is a simple logger that is easy to understand and use.
+This is a simple logger that is easy to understand.
 Only stdlib libraries are used.

 ## Installation